sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 example, for a tracing collector, $\sigma(T) \simeq \frac{\mathcal{M}}{\omega} +
 \mathcal{D}$, where $\mathcal{M}$ is the capacity of memory in units of the object size, $\omega$ is the size of an object in bits, and $\mathcal{D}$ is the space cost of the traversal stack, proportional to the traversal depth.
+This model represents a version of tracing collection without pointer reversal, and hence includes the traversal stack.
+If pointer reversal were considered,
+$\mathcal{D}$ could be removed from the space equation, but this would also increase the time cost of the collector due to the additional graph traversal required.

-They also define $\tau(X)$ to be the time overhead of a garbage collector.
+They define $\tau(X)$ to be the time overhead of a garbage collector.
 For each collector, they define $\tau$ in terms of a linear function of various properties of the program, omitting the constant factors that could vary between implementations.
 These equatioons for the time and space costs of various collectors in terms of parameters of the workload enable the comparison of